 Apparently, it has 1000 rooms with personal belongings of at least 5 Dalai Lamas.

-You are not allowed to walk around freely and you have to be a part of an organized tour.
+You are not allowed to walk around freely, and you have to be a part of an organised tour.
 Your tickets need to be booked by your guide several days in advance.
 Even though it´s not the home to the Dalai Lama anymore (he lives in Dharamshala, India), it is still a breathtaking complex.

 The Tiger´s Nest Monastery is located on the edge of cliff 900m/3000ft above the valley’s floor in western Bhutan.

-The monastery, locally called Taktshang Goemba, was built in 1692 around a cave where Guru Rinpoche stayed and meditated for 3 years, 3 months, 3 days and 3 hours in order to overpower the evil demons living inside the cave.
+The monastery, locally called Taktshang Goemba, was built in 1692 around a cave where Guru Rinpoche stayed and meditated for three years, three months, three days and 3 hours in order to overpower the evil demons living inside the cave.

 It´s still a working monastery with meditating monks.